-Proud Mary was originally a hit song from the band Creedence Clearwater Revivial in 1969.
-Ike & Tina Turner covered the song for their live shows and released a studio version in 1971, taken from the album Workin Together.
-The single became Ike & Tina's biggest hit in America, reaching #4 on the Billboard pop charts and certified gold.
+Proud Mary was originally a hit song from the band Creedence Clearwater Revival in 1969.
+Ike & Tina Turner covered it for their live shows and released a studio version in 1971, taken from the album Workin Together.
+It was Ike & Tina's biggest hit in America, reaching #4 on the Billboard pop charts and was certified gold.
 The single won also a Grammy Award in the category „Best R&B Vocal Performance by a Group“ in 1971 and was inducted into the Grammy Hall of Fame in 2003.
-Proud Mary is one of the few Ike & Tina songs which Tina continuously performed live in her solo concerts and became one of Tina's most recognizable signature song.
-In 1993, Tina re-recorded the track in the studio with guest vocals by Timmy Cappello for the soundtrack album What’s Love Got To Do With It and released it as a single in 1994 along with the home video release of the movie What’s Love Got To Do With It.
-The edited live music video was taken from the What’s Love?
-Live home video.
-In 2010, after a candidate’s performance of the song on the tv show The X Factor, this version entered the UK and Scottish single charts for one week.
+Proud Mary is one of the few Ike & Tina songs which Tina continuously performed live in her solo concerts and has become one of her most recognizable signature songs.
+In 1993, she re-recorded the track in the studio with guest vocals by Timmy Cappello for the soundtrack album What’s Love Got To Do With It, released as a single and promo, along with the home video release of the movie about Tina's life story.
+All live versions from the single were recorded at the Blockbuster Pavilion in San Bernardino (California) on September 1993.
+In 2010, after a candidate’s performance of this version on the tv show „The X Factor,“ Proud Mary reached the charts in Scotland and England.

-June 18, 1994
+Release: June 1994

 Format: 7“ Vinyl / 5“ CD / Cassette

 Charts: Scotland: #40 / UK: #62